ajitrajasekharan/bert_vector_clustering/README.md

 	Execute run.sh with option 6

 _The output of this is bootstrap_entities.txt with entity signature generated for each term in the vocabulary including subwords.
-This can then be used for self-supervised [NER](https://github.com/ajitrajasekharan/unsupervised_NER.git)
+This can then be used for self-supervised [NER](https://github.com/ajitrajasekharan/unsupervised_NER.git)_

-Additionally
+### Additional uses

 	./run.sh

 has options to look at cumulative distribution of a model's words, find pivot among a set of terms, entity labeling,  etc.

-### Sample Outputs
+#### Sample Outputs of additional uses

 Output of clustering using bert_large_cased are in results directory